Gary Dean - Posts

 An Ungrateful Australian

-On Tuesday, 17 December 2002 BM wrote: I think, on balance, that if I am to be ruled, I would much rather be ruled by complete fucking moron civilians than by clever army generals, or religious fanatics for that matter.
-A friend, who had been a lifelong marxist until the collapse of the Soviet Union, in a moment of possibly alcohol-induced candour, said to me once that to him a slightly corrupt, partially inept 'liberal democracy' is far preferable to a ruthlessly efficient and thoroughly honest socialist dictatorship.
-Oh shit, I think I feel a polemic coming on ...
-Or maybe it's that dodgy rendang I ate for lunch ...
-I quite agree, living under a liberal democracy is probably preferable to living under a socialist dictatorship.
-However your statements are loaded with some highly contentious and suspect presumptions concerning the alleged relative super
+On Tuesday, 17 December 2002, BM wrote: I think, on balance, that if I am to be ruled, I would much rather be ruled by complete fucking moron civilians than by clever army generals, or religious fanatics for that matter.
+A friend, who had been a lifelong Marxist until the collapse of the Soviet Union, in a moment of possibly alcohol-induced candour, said to me once that to him a slightly corrupt, partially inept ‘liberal democracy’ is far preferable to a ruthlessly efficient and thoroughly honest socialist dictatorship.
+Oh shit, I think I feel a polemic coming on… Or maybe it’s that dodgy rendang I ate for lunch… I quite agree, living under a liberal democracy is probably preferable to living under a socialist dictatorship.
+However, your statements are loaded with some highly contentious and suspect presumptions concerning the alleged relative superiority of lib

 Culture Matters in Indonesia